By Daniel Kovacs | Summit County Real Estate

 Rental Income Potential

 Well-positioned properties in Breckenridge can generate significant rental income.
-Peak winter weeks during Christmas, New Year's, and President's Day command premium rates, while summer tourism provides consistent shoulder-season income.
+Peak winter weeks during Christmas, New Year's, and President's Day command premium nightly rates (often 2x to 3x the off-season rate), while summer tourism provides consistent shoulder-season income from June through September.

 Typical gross rental income ranges vary by property type: